rajashekar/lc/docs/SYNC_FEATURE.md

     ├── config.toml (or config.toml.enc if encrypted)
     ├── mcp.toml (or mcp.toml.enc if encrypted)
     ├── sync.toml (or sync.toml.enc if encrypted)
+    ├── providers/openai.toml (or providers/openai.toml.enc if encrypted)
+    ├── providers/bedrock.toml (or providers/bedrock.toml.enc if encrypted)
+    ├── providers/gemini.toml (or providers/gemini.toml.enc if encrypted)
+    ├── [other provider files...]
     └── logs.db (or logs.db.enc if encrypted)
 ```